KraigWalker/sec-mes-storybook/README.md

 Depending on your background, you or your colleagues may also refer to this app under the name "CommsHub" or simply "Letters and Documents".

+## Third Party Dependencies

+* React 17: incoprorating modern practices including async rendering with `Suspense`, error handling with `componentDidCatch`, and light use of Hooks, particuarly where dispatching redux actions and consuming store data is involved.
+* Redux Toolkit: A library built around the best practices of redux, which forms the bulk of the front end architecture in the app.
+Any "business logic" in the app is performed in a "feature" slice, which keeps the majority of our React code presentational-by-design.
+* React Router v5:
+* Connected React Router:
+* Mock Service Worker
+* DayJS

 ## Available Scripts

 In the project directory, you can run: